 - In a large mixing bowl, whisk to combine the milk and yeast mixture, salt, eggs, and softened butter.
 Add the flour, and mix with a large spoon.
 Thoroughly drain the raisins and add them to the dough.
 Continue mixing the dough with a large spoon until it forms a sticky dough, and there’s no dry flour visible.

-- Lightly dust a clean work surface with flour, and knead the dough by hand for about 8 minutes, until the dough is smooth and springs back to its original shape when you indent it with your finger.
+- Lightly dust a clean work surface with flour, and knead the dough by hand for about 8 minutes (or about 5 minutes in a stand mixer with a dough hook attachment) until the dough is smooth and springs back to its original shape when you indent it with your finger.
 Shape the dough into a ball.

 - Place the dough ball back in the mixing bowl, and cover with a kitchen towel.
 Let it rest and rise in a warm place (like an empty oven with the light turned on) for about 2 hours, until it doubles in size.